helloworld-studio/hello/README.md

-# Hello World 👋 we are Hello World Collective.
+# Hello World 👋.

-### I love 🍌 and 🥭 and 🌴 and most the time you can find me near a beach 🌊
+### Bringing next level tools 🤖 and fun projects 🌄 to web 3.

-# Some of my skillz
+# Some skillz

 Desgin